mateusz-szafraniec/pi-station/README.md

 Power on your Raspberry Pi and get access to it.

 It would be easier if you have screen/mouse/keyboard to access GUI.
-But if you prefer command line access, you can use a [USB to TTL cable](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable) or [SSH](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh) when you got it's IP address.
+But if you prefer command line access, you can use a [USB to TTL cable][rpi-usbttl] or [SSH][rpi-ssh] when you got it's IP address.
 Note that USB to TTL cable uses serial pins, so you might need to unplug serial sensors first.

 In order to read data from serial PM sensor, you'll have to disable serial console access first.
 ```